stephenajulu/julzinsight.co/content/contact.md

     image_alt: Our team in the meeting room
 seo:
   title: Contact - Julz Insight | Tech Solutions with Web, AI, Digital Transformation & Cloud Expertise
-  description: Book a personalized consultation with us over video conferencing.
+  description: Schedule a 1-on-1 consultation with our Stephen Ajulu, our CEO over video conferencing.
 Select a date from the calendar below and get expert advice for your needs.
 Join the video conference easily with our team's guidance.
-Start now to achieve your goals.
+Alternatively fill in the contact form and start achieving your goals now.
   extra:
     - name: 'og:type'
       value: website